-Then, applicants answer a series of questions about what appeared in the photographs, but they are not permitted to view the photographs while answering these questions.
+Every week, every day has the potential to be vastly different the photographs, but they are not permitted to view the photographs while answering these questions.
 This section contains 3 photographs and 3 sets of accompanying questions and takes approximately 40 minutes to complete.